 Pop open a teacher’s desk drawer, and we can almost guarantee you’re going to find a pile of sticky notes in every color of the rainbow.
 The Post-it Notes company and teaching go together like peanut butter and jelly.
 But do you know how to print on sticky notes?
 Even better, did you know we have a sticky note printing template to make the whole thing easier?

-Whether you use Post-it Notes in your classroom to let kids update you on how they’re feeling, or you’re the kind of teacher who has sticky notes stuck on papers to remind yourself what’s in each pile, printing can save you a whole lot of time vs. writing things out on your Post-it notes.
+Whether you use Post-it Notes in your classroom to let students update you on how they’re feeling, sticky notes for your exit tickets, or you’re the kind of teacher who has sticky notes stuck on papers to remind yourself what’s in each pile, printing can save you a whole lot of time vs. writing things out on your Post-it notes.